nix-community/flakelight/API_GUIDE.md

 For a given option, the following is checked in order:

-- If `${nixDir}/option.nix` exists, it is imported as the value
+- If `${nixDir}/option.nix` exists, the value is the file imported.
-- Else if `${nixDir}/option` is a directory with a `default.nix`, it is imported
+- Else if `${nixDir}/option` is a directory with a `default.nix`, the value is the directory imported.
-- Else if `${nixDir}/option` is a directory, it results in an attrset with an attr for each importable item in the directory for which the values are the corresponding items imported.
+- Else if `${nixDir}/option` is a directory, and option accepts an attrset, the value in an attrset with an attr for each importable item in the directory, for which the values are the corresponding items imported.
 An importable item is a file ending with `.nix` or a directory containing a `default.nix`.
 This is the same as the flakelight `importDir` function.
+- Else if `${nixDir}/option` is a directory, and option accepts an list, it results in a list, the elements of which are the values of the attrset from the prior branch.

 To enable using a directory for an attrset that includes a `default` attribute, attr names can be escaped with an underscore.
 For example,